Capital Police Chief Assumes Charge Amid Presence Of Police Martyrs Families - UrduPoint

 On the occasion, he interacted with the families of police martyrs and assured them of full support on behalf of capital police.

-The IGP said the cops who sacrificed their lives in the line of duty were like a crown on our heads, adding that the prime responsibility of the police was to protect the lives and properties of residents of Federal capital.
+The IGP said the cops who sacrificed their lives in the line of duty are like a crown on our heads adding that the prime responsibility of police is to protect the lives and properties of residents of federal capital.

 Later on, he shared his personal cell number with families of martyrs with advice to contact him without any hesitation.